katyaaltshuler/FactoryBack/README.md

 > <code>$ git clone https://github.com/katyaaltshuler/FactoryBack </code>

-And satisfy all requirements indicated.
+And satisfy all requirements.txt indicated if needed.
 >
 **<h2>To be improved</h2>**
 <ul>